How Much Do Foundations Cost?

 Layfoundations4

-Once approved, concrete can be poured – It is vital that your foundation space is signed off before your concrete is added, otherwise you may be told your foundations are insufficient and you will be left with no choice but to remove them and rectify the work undertaken.
+Once approved, concrete can be poured – it is vital that your foundation space is signed off before your concrete is added, otherwise you may be told your foundations are insufficient and you will be left with no choice but to remove them and rectify the work undertaken.

 The cost of inspection varies between local authorities, though you can expect a charge of between £300 - £450.